Skip to main content

 Can I use Claude or Gemini instead of OpenAI?

-Do I need a GPU to use the API?
+Do I need a GPU?

 No. The AI runs on OpenAI's servers.
 Your Python script sends text over the internet and gets text back.
 Any computer with Python and internet access works.

-What's the difference between GPT-4o and GPT-4o-mini?
+What is the difference between GPT-4o and GPT-4o-mini?

 GPT-4o is more capable at complex reasoning, math, and nuanced instructions — but costs about 17x more.
 GPT-4o-mini is faster and handles most straightforward tasks equally well.
 Start with mini, upgrade only if needed.

-Summary and Next Steps
+Summary and What Comes Next

-• The core pattern behind all three is identical:
+The core pattern

 Loading editor...

-References
+• References

-• Related Tutorials
+Related Tutorials